 Step 2: Apply For A Credit Union Loan

 Once you’ve been approved for membership, you can apply for a loan.
-To apply for a loan, complete a formal loan application with your credit union.
+To apply, complete a formal loan application with your credit union.
 Along with the application, you’ll also need to supply the lender with the following:

 - Photo identification to verify your identity